 Child & Adolescent Health

-Exposure to violence at an early age is linked to a host of health problems that can last into adulthood.
-FUTURES works with health care providers to identify and respond to children’s exposure to violence—advancing the early interventions in clinical settings that promote resiliency and help children heal.
+Exposure to violence at an early age is linked to health problems that can last into adulthood.
+FUTURES works with healthcare providers to identify and respond to children’s exposure to violence—advancing the early interventions in clinical settings that promote connection and healing.

 Resources for Child + Adolescent Health Settings:

 The “Hanging Out or Hooking Up”? resources for Adolescent Health settings are the result of a randomized control trial that was done in 11 school-based health centers.
 The study showed that when school-based health providers talked with each adolescent patient about healthy and unhealthy relationships, and how to get help using the “Hanging Out or Hooking Up?” safety card, there was an improvement in both health and safety outcomes.

 - Hanging Out or Hooking Up?
 Safety Card for providers to discuss healthy relationships with adolescents

 - Hanging Out or Hooking Up?
 Poster